Translation of the lay report: German

 Corrado Angelini (Padua, Italy), Segolene Ayme (Paris, France), Carsten Bonnemann (Bethesda, USA), Marianne de Visser (Amsterdam, Netherlands), Ada Hamosh (Baltimore, USA), Laura Jacobs (London, UK), Nina Khizanishvili (Tblisi, Georgia), Madelon Kroneman (Zaltbommel, Netherlands), Pascal Laforêt (Paris, France), Alex Murphy (Newcastle, UK), Vincenzo Nigro (Naples, Italy), Laura Rufibach (Seattle, USA), Anna Sarkozy (London, UK), Volker Straub (Newcastle, UK), Shaun Swanepoel (High Wycombe, UK), Yvan Torrente (Milan, Italy), Bjarne Udd (Tampere, Finland), Andoni Urtizberea (Hendaye, France), John Vissing (Copenhagen, Denmark), Maggie Walter (Munich, Germany).

-A full report will be published in the Neuromuscular Disorders.
+A full report is published in the Neuromuscular Disorders (pdf).